Configuring models

 To avoid defining types on all your relations even when necessary (for example in some cases with REST implementation), you may configure a type guesser on your models.

-Here is an example of a type guesser using hypothetical toKebabCase
+Here is an example of a type guesser using hypothetical toKebabCase and

-functions.
-For example, if a Comment
+pluralize functions.
+For example, if a Comment model has a blogPost

-relation, this would guess the type to blog-posts
+relation, this would guess the type to blog-posts;

 import { makeModel, isPluralRelationDef, ModelRelation } from '@foscia/core';